 The use of portraiture puts a human face to the University.
-We want to show UB students, faculty and staff in the best light, which means capturing them with authenticity.
+We want to show our students, faculty and staff in the best light, which means capturing them with authenticity.
 When capturing portraits, the focus should be on the individual.
 Although he or she doesn’t have to be the sole person in the photo, the eye should be drawn to that one person.
 The person can be looking at the camera or not but should always be in an environment.

-Overly stylized photos don’t reflect the genuine nature of UB.
+Overly stylized photos don’t reflect the genuine nature of UBalt.
 We also want to balance our hardworking nature with the warmth of our community, so we should show students both at work and at ease.